-Outline of 2009 IECC Requirements for Colorado Homes
+Outline of 2012 IECC Requirements for Colorado Homes

 The simplified table of building envelope requirements (on the previous page) applies to new residential buildings, as defined in the IECC, with wood framing and/or mass walls.
-For steel-framed buildings, the same window requirements apply; however, refer to IECC section 402.2.5 for specific ceiling, wall and floor insulation R-value requirements.
+For steel-framed buildings, the same window requirements apply; however, refer to IECC section R402.2.6 for specific ceiling, wall and floor insulation R-value requirements.
 The table also applies to all additions, alterations and replacement windows.
-The table is based upon the thermal envelope requirements in the 2009 IECC's prescriptive compliance option for the appropriate climate zones (Table 402.1.1) and does not reflect any state-specific amendments to the IECC.
+The table is based upon the thermal envelope requirements in the 2012 IECC's prescriptive compliance option for the appropriate climate zones (Table R402.1.1) and does not reflect any state-specific amendments to the IECC.

-Fenestration (IECC sections 303.1.3, 402.3, 402.5)
+Fenestration (IECC Sections R303.1.3, R402.3, R402.5)

-- Fenestration (including all windows and doors) and Skylight U-factor and Glazed Fenestration SHGC values are maximum acceptable levels.
-The Glazed Fenestration maximum applies to all windows, skylights and glazed doors.
+- Fenestration (including all windows and doors) and Skylight U-factors are maximum acceptable levels.
+The Glazed Fenestration SHGC maximums apply to all windows, skylights and glazed doors (except certain skylights).
 An area-weighted average of fenestration products is permitted to satisfy these requirements. - Window, door and skylight U-factors and SHGCs must be determined from a National Fenestration Rating Council (NFRC) rating that is independently certified and set forth on a label on the product or from a limited table of product default values in the IECC.
-See www.nfrc.org for more details on the NFRC rating system. - Windows must also be labeled in a manner to show that they meet the IECC's air infiltration requirements. - Up to 15 square feet of glazed fenestration is permitted to be exempt from the U-factor and SHGC requirements.
+See www.nfrc.org for more details on the NFRC rating system. - Windows, skylights, and sliding glass doors must also be labeled in a manner to show that they meet the IECC's air infiltration requirements. - Up to 15 square feet of glazed fenestration is permitted to be exempt from the U-factor and SHGC requirements.
 One side-hinged opaque door assembly up to 24 square feet is exempted from the Fenestration U-factor requirement.
 These exceptions apply in the prescriptive path only.
-Special exceptions may apply for fenestration U-factor requirements in thermally isolated sunrooms. (see IECC section 402.3.5)
+Special exceptions may apply for Fenestration U-factor requirements in thermally isolated sunrooms. (see IECC section R402.3.5)

-Insulation (IECC sections 303.1.4 and 402)
+Insulation (IECC Sections R303.1.4 and R402.2)

 - Insulation R-values are minimum acceptable levels and must be determined according to FTC rule. - R-values for walls represent the sum of cavity insulation plus insulated sheathing, if any.
 The second R-value for mass walls applies when more than half the insulation is on the interior of the mass wall. - The insulation for basement walls must be from the top of the wall down 10 feet below grade or to the basement floor, whichever is less.
-Basement wall insulation is not required in warm-humid locations as defined in IECC Figure 301.1 and Table 301.1.
-Insulation requirements for crawl space walls are further specified in IECC section 402.2.9. - Floor insulation must be installed to maintain contact with the underside of the subfloor decking. - Access doors from conditioned spaces to unconditioned spaces (e.g., attics and crawl spaces) shall be weatherstripped and insulated to a level equivalent to the insulation on the surrounding surfaces.
+Basement wall insulation is not required in warm-humid locations as defined in IECC Figure R301.1 and Table R301.1.
+Insulation requirements for crawl space walls are further specified in IECC section R402.2.10. - Floor insulation must be installed to maintain contact with the underside of the subfloor decking. - Access doors from conditioned spaces to unconditioned spaces (e.g., attics and crawl spaces) shall be weatherstripped and insulated to a level equivalent to the insulation on the surrounding surfaces. - Insulation requirements for slab on grade floors are further specified in IECC section R402.2.9.
+R-5 shall be added to the required slab edge R-values for heated slabs.

-- Insulation requirements for slab on grade floors is further specified in IECC section 402.2.8.
-R-5 shall be added to the required slab edge R-values for heated slabs. - Special Insulation exceptions related to ceilings with attic spaces, ceilings without attic spaces, masonry veneer and thermally isolated sunrooms are set forth in IECC section 402.
+• Special Insulation exceptions related to ceilings with attic spaces, ceilings without attic spaces, masonry veneer and thermally isolated sunrooms are set forth in IECC section R402

-Ducts (IECC section 403.2)
+Ducts (IECC Section R403.2)